Last Updated on May 17, 2023 by Matt

 To clean the data, we only look at reviews from verified buyers.

-As we demonstrated, we have two primary groups of data.
+As we demonstrated, we have two variations of the variable (Amazon reviews).

-We will be somewhat hard on electric scooter brands here and go for the worse assumption, assuming that only a quarter of the serious defects have been reported.
+We will be somewhat hard on electric scooter brands here and go for the worst assumption, assuming that only a quarter of the serious defects have been reported.

-That very likely makes this data skewed towards negative reviews.
+That very likely makes this data skewed toward negative reviews.

 We will work under the assumption that between 0.5% and 1% of customers leave reviews (source).
 Using that percentage, we will estimate the total number of units sold on Amazon.